plicease/App-xd/README.md

-=pod

-=head1 NAME
+# App::xd

-App::xd - hex dump
+hex dump

-=head1 VERSION

-version 0.02

-=head1 AUTHOR
+# AUTHOR

 Graham Ollis <plicease@cpan.org>

-=head1 COPYRIGHT AND LICENSE
+# COPYRIGHT AND LICENSE

 This software is copyright (c) 2013 by Graham Ollis.

 This is free software; you can redistribute it and/or modify it under the same terms as the Perl 5 programming language system itself.